davednguyen/html200-ecommerce-project/README.md

 Lesson 09:

   - Write Javascript that causes the total number of items in the cart to display next to the cart icon when that total changes.
+David- (this have been done)
   - Write Javascript that displays the friendly message on form submit in the page, not in the console.
+David - (this done little bit different where, when you click on item, the message under the item showed that the item added to the card)
   - Update the HTML and CSS as necessary to accomodate these changes.
+David - (some HTML and CSS style added to the project to work with on Javascript functions)
   - Update the Testing section of this README with your own information.

 *Extra Challenge*: Incorporate unit tests with [Qunit](https://qunitjs.com/).